-Model fits to the summer and spring AT survey index of abundance in arithmetic Figures 28 and 29 and log space are presented in Figures 30 and 31.
+Model fits to the summer and spring AT survey index of abundance in arithmetic space are presented in Figures 28 and 29 and in log space in Figures 30 and 31.
 The predicted index values were generally good (near mean estimates and within error bounds) for all values in the time series.